GINARTeam/docs/docs/Help/index.md

 16. What are the business applications for GINAR?
 Business applications exist for companies where the trust of a random number generated needs to be secure at the highest level.
 The most common examples include Gaming, Banking, and the Security sector.

-17. Is the GINAR random number generation service only for Gaming & Gambling?
+17. Is the GINAR random number generation service only for Gaming?
 Gaming is our initial focus business.
 We have built many non-game partnerships and exploring the different markets such as Finance & Banking, AI & Machine Learning, Internet of Things (IoT).

 18. What is the business model?